Sep 24, 2018

 secretary for Expedia after it spun off from Microsoft.
 Earlier, he

-was an attorney with Preston, Gates & Ellis in Seattle and
+was an attorney with Preston, Gates & Ellis in Seattle and senior

-and a 1989 graduate of Gonzaga University.
+1989 graduate of Gonzaga University.

 Visit patreon.com/lawnext to submit questions for our guests.